aadishsamir123/snake/README.md

 If you want to play this game, go to this link: https://aadishsamir123.github.io/snake

 Please do inform me of issues in the issues tab so I can make changes.
-My current change that I am trying to make is that the snake dies upon collision with the wall.